Most Effective Products

 Prevention

-Once chicory has been eliminated from your property, you will need to take on some preventative measures so chicory does not return.
-To prevent chicory follow these preventative measures suggested below:
+Once chicory has been eliminated from your property, you must take some preventative measures so chicory does not return.
+To prevent chicory, follow these preventative measures suggested below:

 Fertilizing and watering the lawn to prevent Chicory

 • One of the best ways to control chicory after it’s been eliminated from your property is to mow your grass at proper intervals to maintain a thick growing density.
-A lawn dense with taller trimmed grass is better able to choke out weeds and prevent them from establishment.
+A lawn dense with taller trimmed grass can better choke out weeds and prevent them from establishment.

-• Maintaining a thick, healthy lawn will prevent chicory from establishing itself so proper fertilization with a slow-release fertilizer would work best.
-The thicker the lawn the better chicory will be choked out and unable to grow.
+• Maintaining a thick, healthy lawn will prevent chicory from establishing itself, so proper fertilization with a slow-release fertilizer would work best.
+The thicker the lawn, the better the chicory will be choked out and unable to grow.
 We recommend using Solutions 15-5-10 Weed & Feed Fertilizer that slowly releases essential nutrients to turf and controls germinating weeds like chicory.
-For most applications you will need to apply 3.2 to 4.0 pounds of product per 1,000 square feet of treatment area.
-Evenly distribute all of your Solutions 15-5-10 Weed & Feed Fertilizer with Trimec throughout your treatment area with a push or broadcast spreader.
-After 1 to 2 days have passed application, water the granules in.
+For most applications, you must apply 3.2 to 4.0 pounds of product per 1,000 square feet of treatment area.
+Evenly distribute your Solutions 15-5-10 Weed & Feed Fertilizer with Trimec throughout your treatment area with a push or broadcast spreader.
+After 1 to 2 days have passed the application, water the granules in.

-• Reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, rake away leaf litter and pick up any debris, and employ a proper watering schedule to provide the local grass with enough water to strengthen its roots, but not so much that will encourage weeds.
+• Reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, raking away leaf litter and picking up any debris, and employing a proper watering schedule to provide the local grass with enough water to strengthen its roots but not so much that it encourages weeds.
 Many grasses require 1 inch of water every week.
 Apply the water all at once in the morning so it has time to seep into the ground without evaporating in the sun.

 Key Takeaways